deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18860/index.md

 > </details>

-> The table presents the performance of various LLMs and decoding methods on several faithfulness evaluation tasks, highlighting the best performing model for each task and model size.
+> Table 9 shows the performance of Llama3-8B-Instruct model on MuSiQue dataset with different numbers of masked retrieval heads, both with and without Chain-of-Thought prompting, and under both closed-book and open-book settings.

 {{< table-caption >}}